ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch19.md

 \\\[Perplexity(s) = 2\^{-\\frac{1}{n} \\log_2 (p(s))}\\\]

-where *s* is the sentence or text we want to evaluate, such as â€œThe quick brown fox jumps over the lazy dog,â€? *p*(*s*) is the probability scores returned by the model, and *n* is the number of words or tokens.
+where *s* is the sentence or text we want to evaluate, such as "The quick brown fox jumps over the lazy dog,"? *p*(*s*) is the probability scores returned by the model, and *n* is the number of words or tokens.
 For example, if the model returns the probability scores \[0.99, 0.85, 0.89, 0.99, 0.99, 0.99, 0.99, 0.99\], the perplexity is: